vespa-engine/vespa/node-admin/README.md

     runVespaLocal.deployApplication(pathToApp);
 ```

-You can undeploy it with
+You can delete application with

 ```
-    runVespaLocal.undeployApplication();
+    runVespaLocal.deleteApplication();
 ```